EbonyGunwhy/Ferret/README.md

     longName - the model's full name.
-    modelFunction - a function containing the logic of the mathematical model passed into the model object as an object
+    modelFunction - a function containing the logic of the mathematical model passed into the model object as an object xDataInputOnly - boolean indicating if the only input to the model is x axis data.

-    parameterList - list of parameter objects that describe each of the parameters associated with the model.
+                Default is False, both x and y axis data are input to the model. parameterList - list of parameter objects that describe each of the parameters associated with the model.
 This argument is optional.